On April 27, 2022, the Illinois EPA submitted a revised BMP

 to the Trustee with revised goals and allocations and other ancillary revisions.

 The Illinois Environmental Protection Agency (Illinois EPA) has been designated as the lead agency to administer funds allocated to Illinois from the Volkswagen Environmental Mitigation Trust (Trust).
 The Trust was established by Appendix D of the VW Settlement (Settlement).
 Illinois’ initial allocation of funds is approximately $108 million to be used to fund mobile source diesel emission reduction projects.
 The funds are to be used for projects that reduce emissions of nitrogen oxides in Illinois.
-As directed by the Trust Agreement, the Illinois EPA has developed a Beneficiary Mitigation Plan which addresses Illinois’ planned use of the funds.
-The Illinois EPA held a 93 day public comment period to solicit public input on the draft Beneficiary Mitigation Plan.
-In response to that input, Illinois EPA made changes to both the funding categories and funding allocations.
-The Illinois EPA submitted the Beneficiary Mitigation Plan to the Trustee on August 28, 2018.
+As directed by the Trust Agreement, the Illinois EPA must develop a Beneficiary Mitigation Plan which addresses Illinois’ planned use of the funds.

 Overview of the VW Settlement

 Volkswagen AG and certain of its North American subsidiaries (collectively "VW") have entered into a multi-billion dollar settlement with the federal government for violations of the Clean Air Act.
 VW publicly admitted to installing "defeat devices" in certain diesel vehicles.
 The "defeat devices" were software installed which caused the vehicles to operate differently during emission testing compared to normal operation, circumventing federal vehicle emissions standards.
 Around 580,000 vehicles of model years between 2009 and 2016 containing 2.0 or 3.0-liter diesel engines were affected.
 A

 First Partial Consent Decree and a